hypervel/hypervel.org/docs/docs/packages.md

 }
 ```

-Now, when users of your package execute Laravel Hyperf's `vendor:publish` command, your file will be copied to the specified publish location.
+Now, when users of your package execute Hypervel's `vendor:publish` command, your file will be copied to the specified publish location.
 Once your configuration has been published, its values may be accessed like any other configuration file:

 ```php
 $value = config('courier.option');